andrew-meis/hex-music-player-2.0/README.md

 # Hex Music Player

 <p align="center">
-<em>Hex Music Player</em> is a feature-rich desktop music player for Plex Media Server, built with <em>React</em>, <em>Electron</em>, and the <em>Web Audio API</em> for gapless audio playback.
-The goal of the project is a feature-complete replacement for the Plex Web client for personal music management and playback.
+<b>Hex Music Player</b> is a cross-platform desktop music player for Plex Media Server, built with <b>React</b>, <b>Electron</b>, and the <b>Web Audio API</b> for gapless audio playback.
+The goal of the project is a feature-complete replacement for the Plex Web client for personal music management and playback, while creating a clean, accessible interface that spotlights your personal music collection.
+<b>Gapless Audio · Metadata Editing · Library Management</b>
 </p>

 ![app-preview](previews/hex-preview.webp)